 Our humility keeps us fervent in prayer, for it prompts us never to forget that

 our being is not constructed from without like a clay model; it develops from within, as a tree grows and blossoms with the rising of the sap.
 In us, the sap is the Spirit of Christ.
 Prayer stimulates its rise (A. Sertillanges).

 Humility, too, frees us from needless preoccupation about the "productiveness" of prayer:

 We must remember that prayer takes place at the deepest level of our person and escapes our direct cognition; therefore we can make no judgment about it.
 We must be ready to believe that "nothingness" is the presence of divine Reality; emptiness is a holy void that Divine Love is filling (Burrows).

 Father Peter John Cameron, O.P.
 "A banquet we sometimes refuse." lead editorial from Magnificat (October, 2017): 3-5.

 Reprinted with permission of Magnificat.

-Father Peter John Cameron, O.P. is Editor-in-Chief of Magnificat.
+Father Peter John Cameron, O.P. is the Director of Formation for Hard as Nails Ministries and the founding editor-in-chief of Magnificat.
 He is also a playwright and director, the author of more than a dozen plays and many books including: Mysteries of the Virgin Mary: Living our Lady's Graces, Made for Love, Loved by God, Praying with Saint Paul: Daily Reflections on the Letters of the Apostle Paul, Jesus, Present Before Me: Meditations for Eucharistic Adoration, and Benedictus: Day by Day with Pope Benedict XVI.Copyright © 2017 Magnificat

 back to top